kikofmas/grammarous.nvim/README.md

 ## Disclaimer
 This is started as a personal project because I couldn't make the plugin work correctly and is a way for me to learn Lua.
 If you find any issues please do report them but I can't promisse I'll be able to fix them.
 Pull Requests are more than welcome.

+## Changelog

+- Fix1: Fixed a crash that occured when trying to close the info window.
+This happened because the autocommand to open the info window would run while closing the window creating an error.
+Fixed it by stopping auto_preview, closing the info window, and then starting auto_preview again.
+- Feature1: Changed the behavior of info_window to automatically close itself when not hovering a error.

 ## Commands

 ```